 Rats can carry salmonella, and breathing dust containing rat feces or urine can cause leptospirosis, a bacterial infection, and worsen asthma symptoms, especially in children, the CDC said.

 The CDC recommended that homeowners make sure they seal gaps leading into their homes and clean up possible rodent food sources like unsecured garbage or pet food left outside overnight.
+Homeowners can also hire dead animal removal and animal control services for rat infestations.

 “Rats can squeeze through a hole the size of a half dollar,” the agency’s website warns.